 In the following example, note that when the Features board is grouped By status, this applies to features.
 Subfeatures of a different status will still be displayed beneath their parent features regardless.

 Filtering by status

-Filtering by status is inclusive of both features and subfeatures, however, filtering by status shows all features or subfeatures of that status.
+Filtering by status includes features and subfeatures; however, filtering by status shows all features or subfeatures of that status.
 A feature with a status not included in the filter may still appear if one or more of its subfeatures have the filtered status.
 (See below where the board has been filtered for the yellow status of In progress.)